Complex post-traumatic stress disorder

-Judith Lewis Herman was the first psychiatrist and scholar to propose Complex Post-Traumatic Stress Disorder (CPTSD) as (new) mental disorder in 1992, within her book Trauma & Recovery and an accompanying article.

 Classifications

-The World Health Organization (WHO)'s eleventh revision of the International Statistical Classification of Diseases (ICD-11) has included CPTSD since 2018.
-Previously the ICD-10 proposed: Enduring Personality Change after Catastrophic Event (EPCACE), which was an ancestor of CPTSD.
-Besides the United States Department of Veterans Affairs (VA), Healthdirect Australia (HDA) and the British National Health Service (NHS), have also acknowledged CPTSD as mental disorder.
-However, the American Psychiatric Association (APA) has not included CPTSD yet, in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-It has nonetheless proposed: Disorders of Extreme Stress - not otherwise specified (DESNOS) since the DSM-4, which is a mental disorder close to CPTSD.
+The World Health Organization (WHO)'s International Statistical Classification of Diseases has included C-PTSD since its eleventh revision that was published in 2018 and came into effect in 2022 (ICD-11).
+The previous edition (ICD-10) proposed a diagnosis of Enduring Personality Change after Catastrophic Event (EPCACE), which was an ancestor of C-PTSD.
+Healthdirect Australia (HDA) and the British National Health Service (NHS) have also acknowledged C-PTSD as a mental disorder.
+The American Psychiatric Association (APA) has not included C-PTSD in the Diagnostic and Statistical Manual of Mental Disorders.
+The related disorder, Disorders of Extreme Stress – not otherwise specified (DESNOS) was studied for inclusion in the DSM-IV, but not ultimately included.
+Instead, the symptoms of PTSD were expanded in the DSM-IV and then DSM-V to better capture the range of symptoms that can follow from all types of trauma.

-Symptoms
+Signs and symptoms

 Children and adolescents

-The diagnosis of PTSD was originally developed for adults who had suffered from a single-event trauma, such as a traumatic experience during a war, or rape.
+The diagnosis of PTSD was originally given to adults who had suffered because of a trauma (e.g., during a war, rape).
 However, the situation for many children is quite different.
-Children can suffer chronic trauma such as maltreatment, family violence, dysfunction, or a disruption in attachment to their primary caregiver.
+Children can suffer chronic trauma such as maltreatment, family violence, school bullying, dysfunction, or a disruption in attachment to their primary caregiver.
 In many cases, it is the child's caregiver who causes the trauma.
 The diagnosis of PTSD does not take into account how the developmental stages of children may affect their symptoms and how trauma can affect a child's development.

-The term developmental trauma disorder (DTD) has been proposed as the childhood equivalent of CPTSD.
+The term developmental trauma disorder (DTD) has been proposed as the childhood equivalent of C-PTSD.
 This developmental form of trauma places children at risk for developing psychiatric and medical disorders.
 Bessel van der Kolk explains DTD as numerous encounters with interpersonal trauma such as physical assault, sexual assault, violence or death.
 It can also be brought on by subjective events such as abandonment, betrayal, defeat or shame.

 Repeated traumatization during childhood leads to symptoms that differ from those described for PTSD.
-Cook and others describe symptoms and behavioral characteristics in seven domains:
+Kolk and others describe symptoms and behavioral characteristics in seven domains: